Moving Forward to the "New Normal": Guidance to Employers on Employee Out-of-State Travel and the 14-Day QuarantinePrint PDF

 We are continuing to monitor travel advisories and restrictions and can assist employers in developing best approaches to these workplace issues.

-This advisory was prepared by Liam O’Connell, Emily Grannon Fox, Natalie Cappellazzo, and Laura Martin of Nutter’s Labor, Employment and Benefits practice group.
-If you would like additional information, please contact Liam, Emily, Natalie, Laura, or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Liam O’Connell and Natalie Cappellazzo of Nutter’s Labor, Employment and Benefits practice group.
+If you would like additional information, please contact Liam, Natalie, or your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.